-B Vitamins offer a myriad of skin health benefits, but two of the most significant are cell renewal and stress relief.
-As you’ll see below, this plays out a little differently with each of the eight parts of this complex of vitamins.
+B Vitamins offer a myriad of skin health benefits, but two of the most significant are cell renewal and stress relief (and who doesn’t need help managing stress?).
+As you’ll see below, the benefits play out a little differently with each of the eight parts within the complex.

 Because they’re water-soluble rather than fat-soluble, B vitamins are most effective when taken orally as a supplement — an easy way to get your daily allowance of all eight in one dose — or ingested through food sources.